-- Identify where basic skills gaps exist for pupils and plan support to rapidly close the gap - Accelerate attainment in core subject areas - Break down barriers to accessing the curriculum, including developing key learning skills - Provide additional, specialist pastoral support for children with social, emotional and behavioural needs - Be reactive to the needs of children, allowing for a change of approach where the support provided to pupil premium children is not having an impact.
+- Identify where gaps exist for pupils and plan support to rapidly close the gap - Accelerate attainment in core subject areas - Break down barriers to accessing the curriculum, including developing key learning skills - Provide additional, specialist pastoral support for children with social, emotional and mental health needs, as well as for behavioural needs - Be reactive to the needs of children, allowing for a change of approach where the support provided to pupil premium children is not having an impact.

-Ensuring high quality teaching for all pupils is central to our approach.
+Ensuring quality first teaching for all pupils is central to our approach.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.